Continuing Education Activity

 History and Physical

-Systemic reactions often present as severe anaphylaxis, are rapid in onset, and life-threatening.
+Systemic reactions often present as severe anaphylaxis, are rapid in onset and are life-threatening.
 Patients may have a history of anaphylaxis or a similar systemic reaction in the past secondary to insect stings.
-Patients present in extremis with rapidly worsening symptoms, including generalized urticaria, angioedema, flushing, difficulty breathing, wheezing, hypotension/shock.
+Patients present in extremis with rapidly worsening symptoms, including generalized urticaria, angioedema, flushing, difficulty breathing, wheezing, and hypotension/shock.

 Uncomplicated Local Reactions